headshed-dev/nanowrimo-23/pages/security___encryption and privacy.md

-- I worked with PGP and used SSL / TLS at
+- I worked with PGP and used SSL / TLS from the beginning, even being criticized by old school thinkers for not using plain text network communications
+-